 The real secret ingredient

 According to Ron Douglas, author of America’s Most Wanted Recipes, the real key to the perfect crispy texture is one thing: Accent, which is monosodium glutamate (MSG) flavor enhancer.
 You can add this into your seasoning mix before breading or sprinkle it on the chicken after frying.
+If you’re cooking at home, here’s how to tell if your chicken is bad.
 Regardless, it’s a must.
 Can’t find Accent at the grocery store?
 No problem!
 Purchase here.

 Take a rest